tarushmihir002/AI_img_generation-/README.md

-# Developed an AI powered Image Generation Tool to generate Image based on captions.
+# Developed an AI-powered Image Generation Tool to generate Images based on captions.
-# Used React, Vite, Node, Express, MongoDB, Cloudinary, Tailwind CSS to develop a Full-Stack Web App.
+# Used React, Vite, Node, Express, MongoDB, Cloudinary, and Tailwind CSS to develop a Full-Stack Web App.

-Backend hosted on "Render".
+#

-Frontend Hosted om "Hostinger".
+Frontend and Backend are both hosted on "Render.com"